Al Grunwald

-Grundwald stood 6 ft 4 in tall, weighed 210 lb and threw and batted left-handed.
+Nicknamed "Stretch", Grundwald stood 6 ft 4 in tall, weighed 210 lb and threw and batted left-handed.
 He was born in Los Angeles.

-Grunwald was a first baseman in the minor leagues for the first five years of his professional career, before converting to pitcher.
+Grunwald was a first baseman in the minor leagues for the first five years of his professional career, before converting to pitcher in 1954.
 He hurled for the Pittsburgh Pirates during the 1955 season and with the Kansas City Athletics in 1959.
 He lost his only decision, giving up four runs on 25 hits and 18 walks while striking out in 19 innings of work.

-Grunwald also played 13 minor league seasons between 1947 and 1961, including stints in Mexico and Japan, and returned to first base duties during his final two seasons.
+Grunwald played 13 minor league seasons between 1947 and 1961, including stints in Mexico and Japan, and returned to first base duties during his final two seasons.
 He posted a 41-31 record and a 3.96 ERA in 160 pitching appearances.
 As a hitter, he collected a .295 average with 111 home runs and a slugging of .469 in 1392 games.

 Grunwald died in Chatsworth, California, at the age of 80.